httpwg/http-extensions/draft-thomson-http-encryption.md

 [encrypted payload]
 ~~~

-Here, a successful HTTP GET response has been encrypted using a key that is
+Here, a successful HTTP GET response has been encrypted using input keying
-identified by a URI.
+material that is identified by a URI.

 Note that the media type has been changed to "application/octet-stream" to avoid
 exposing information about the content.